Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 Is DC safe?

 The tourist core is very safe.
 The National Mall, Georgetown, Capitol Hill, Dupont Circle, Adams Morgan, and the Wharf all have heavy police and security presence.
-I've walked the Mall at midnight many times without concern.
+The Mall stays walkable and calm even at midnight.

 Standard city precautions: watch your belongings on the Metro during rush hour, avoid walking east of the Capitol beyond H Street NE late at night, and always have ID (security checkpoints at government buildings are common).

-DC's food scene has improved dramatically.
+DC's food scene has improved dramatically — it still won't unseat a dedicated food city like Charleston, but the bland-steakhouse reputation is long out of date.
 Skip the chains near the Mall and explore:

 Ben's Chili Bowl (U Street, half-smoke chili dog, $8 — a DC institution since 1958)